markstickley/spotifyslackbot/README.md

 ## Spotify bot

-A very small script to control Spotify from Slack, using a bot.
+A very small script to control Spotify (on a Mac) from Slack, using a bot.

 ### Setup